codefresh-io/cap-docs.codefresh.io/_docs/integration/image-enrichment-overview.md

 You can view:

-Commit information as well as committer
+* Commit information as well as committer
-Links to build and deployment pipelines
+* Links to build and deployment pipelines
-PRs included in this deployment
+* PRs included in this deployment
-Jira issues, status and details for each deployment
+* Jira issues, status and details for each deployment

-Send deployment information back to issues include in this deployment